cloudify-cosmo/docs.getcloudify.org/content/installation/uninstall-cloudify-cli.md

 ---

- In the event that you need to uninstall Cloudify, use the following procedure that is relevant to your platform. <br>
+ In the event that you need to uninstall Cloudify, use the following procedures.

+## Removing Cloudify Manager from the Virtual Machine

+ You remove an instance of Cloudify Manager from a VM using the [`teardown` command]({{< relref "cli/teardown.md" >}}) in the CLI.
+This process removes Cloudify Manager without deleting the VM.

+## Removing the Cloudify Command Line Interface

+After tearing down Cloudify Manager, you can remove the CLI.
+Use the process below that is relevant to your platform. <br>
 Uninstalling the package does not remove Python, pip or Virtualenv.

- You can also remove an instance of Cloudify Manager using the [`teardown` command]({{< relref "cli/teardown.md" >}}) in the CLI.

 ### Uninstall Cloudify from CentOS/RHEL